microsoft/vcpkg/docs/specifications/ports-overlay.md

 vcpkg upgrade --no-dry-run --overlay-ports=./vcpkg-custom-ports
 ```

-to upgrade their packages and preserve the old version of `opencv` they require.
+to upgrade their packages and preserve the old version of **OpenCV** they require.